What is CMOS? Working Principle & Its Applications

 Vdd10v0

-What is CMOS NAND Gate
+What is the CMOS NAND gate?

-Suppose there’s a 2-input CMOS NAND gate consisting of two series NMOS transistors between Y and Ground and two parallel PMOS transistors between Y and VDD.
+Suppose there’s a 2-input CMOS NAND gate consisting of two series NMOS transistors between Y and ground and two parallel PMOS transistors between Y and VDD.

-If either input A or B is logic 0, at least one of the NMOS transistors will be turned off, interrupting the flow from Y to Ground.
+If either input A or B is logic 0, at least one of the NMOS transistors will be turned off, interrupting the flow from Y to ground.
 However, at least one of the pMOS transistors will be active, forming a channel from Y to VDD.

 Thus, the Y output will be high.
-If both the inputs are high both NMOS transistors will be ON and both the PMOS transistors will be OFF.
+If both the inputs are high, both NMOS transistors will be ON and both the PMOS transistors will be OFF.
 Consequently, the output will be low.
 The truth table of the NAND gate is shown in the following table.

 ABPull-down NetworkPull-Up NetworkOutput Y